 The other day in the car I told Lucia that I thought it was time for her to have a desk in her room.
 Of course, kindergarten over-achiever that she is, Lucia giggled with excitement at the prospect.
 We talked about a trip to Ikea, desk accessories, colors, knobs.
 Then I suggested we move her bed to the other wall.
 I ruminated about maybe even getting a bigger bed, maybe a loft so her desk could fit in her tiny room better.
 As I rambled on, I noticed that my partner in excitement was stone silent.
 "What's up Lu?", I asked through the rear-view mirror.
 "Mommy."
 Lucia said authoritatively, "If we move my bed we're going to have to move my bookshelf.
 Then we'll have to move my dresser and my hamper and my bead box.
 And, Mommy, you know I'm not a fan of big changes."
 And that was that.

-Two days later, I was gifted a new coffee maker, a nice one, not like the schlock I have from Target.
+Two days later, my partner Nancy gifted me a new coffee maker, a nice one, not like the schlock I have from Target.
 This Dutch beauty brews hot and fast and strong.
 Plus, the thermal pot keeps coffee hot for HOURS!
 For a coffee junkie like me, this is the perfect gift.
 Perfect.

 From my living room couch, I could see the exquisite machine sitting on my kitchen counter.
 Semi-catatonic, I stared at the coffee maker, quietly entering a not-so-mild state of panic.
 The pot on the new machine is smaller.
 What if I need to serve coffee to drop-by visitors and there isn't enough?
 The part that holds the water is glass and maybe it will get dirty.
 What if my coffee doesn't taste the same?
 What if it tastes BETTER?